 The HealthiHER Weight Loss Diet Plan for Vegan Women

 First, let me start off with I don’t believe in diet plans.
-I believe in lifestyle changes not weight loss diet plans for women.
+I believe in healthy and sustainable lifestyle changes not weight loss diet plans for women.
 My healthy lifestyle philosophy is the ability to intuitively connect with your being as a whole, tune in, decipher the cues and then seek out what it is you need in order to live a healthier life.
 This is when true, lasting and healthy change is available to you.
 Changes you have invested in.
 Changes you are committed to because they fit into the larger vision you have for your life.
 That to me, when creating healthy change in my own life or working with other women, is more important than any weight loss diet plan could ever be.
+Plus, you never have to throw the baby out with bath water this way.
+Simply incorporate what works for your life and ditch the rest.

-For women looking to make small yet impactful shifts in their eating habits behavior modification along with lifestyle changes will help them reach their health goals.
-Let’s start with a very basic example, when I first started weaning myself off potato chips and French fries (believe me, if I can do it, you can too!)
+For women looking to make small yet impactful shifts in their eating habits, behavior modification along with lifestyle changes will help them reach their health goals in a sustainable way.
+Let’s start with a very basic example: when I first started weaning myself off potato chips and French fries (believe me, if I can do it, you can too!)
 I started by substituting with boiled potatoes and pairing with my favorite dipping sauce.
 Was it the exact same thing?
 No!
 BUT it DID satisfy the craving AND I ultimately was one step closer to my goal.

 As of today, I’ve lost almost 20 pounds and I am very proud of my progress.
 I love my body more and more everyday not just because I have lost weight but more importantly because I know I am HealthiHER.
 This has always been my main goal: loving myself more and treating myself better along the way.